 Students who become ill, injured, or have an exposure at a clinical affiliate site may elect to be examined/treated at the clinical affiliate facility, or may seek medical care through their personal physician, or from the University Health Services clinic.
 Students who elect to receive initial treatment at the clinical affiliate site, the student may elect to receive follow-up care with their personal physician or the University Health Services clinic.
-If treatment is received at the clinical affiliate facility, with their personal physician, or from the University student health clinic.
-If treated at the facility, with their personal physician, or from the University student health clinic.
+If treatment is received at the clinical affiliate facility, the student may elect follow-up care through a referral from the clinical affiliate facility, with their personal physician, or from the University student health clinic.
 If treated at the facility, the hospital/clinic will bill the student's insurance carrier, and/or charge the student, for all care given.
 THE UNIVERSITY, CLINICAL ANESTHESIOLOGY GROUP, OR CLINICAL AFFILIATE SITE ARE NOT FINANCIALLY RESPONSIBLE FOR HEALTH CARE CHARGES INCURRED BY STUDENTS AS A RESULT OF ILLNESS, INJURY, OR EXPOSURE.
 Students are not considered employees of the University, the anesthesiology practice group, or the clinical affiliate site and workers compensation provisions are not applicable.